murilopolese/murilopolese/content/workshops/2016-08-01-fast-prototypyng-berghs.md

 ---
 title: "Fast Prototyping: Berghs"
 cover: '/workshops/berghs-2016-08_01.jpg'
-excerpt: "My friend Paulo Barcelos and I got invited again to give a lecture about techniques and tools for rapid prototyping at Berghs School of Communication.
-This time we updated the content and tools to focus even more on how to integrate and hack new technologies."
+description: "A lecture with my friend Paulo Barcelos about techniques and tools for rapid prototyping at Berghs School of Communication."
 tags:
 - '2016'
 ---